 Menu in Maldivian restaurants

-• about 10 dishes with rice: chicken, tuna, vegetables, curry
+• 10–15 rice or noodle dishes with chicken, tuna, vegetables, or curry.

 dinner in maldives

-Menu page: main dishes.
+Menu page: main courses.
 Prices are indicated in $

-Here we are primarily talking about local islands, as prices at resorts are 10 times higher.
-If an average dinner for two at a resort will easily cost you $100 or $200, then at a restaurant on any local island, you can easily have dinner for $25-30 for two.
-More detailed information on prices in the Maldives for all categories of goods and services can be found here.
+Here we are primarily talking about the local islands, as prices on resorts are 10 times higher.
+A typical dinner for two on a resort can easily cost $100–200, while on any local island, you can easily have dinner for $25–30 for two people.
+You can find more detailed information about prices in the Maldives for all categories of goods and services.

-I won’t go into detail, the above was a typical menu with the most standard prices, and below there will be a photo of a menu from one of the regular restaurants.
-I want to note that the Maldives are not as expensive as many people think.
+I won’t go into great detail, as earlier I shared a typical menu with standard prices, and below you’ll find a photo of the menu from one of the regular restaurants.
+I want to emphasize that the Maldives are not as expensive as many think.

 national Maldivian cuisine

-• In general, two hot dishes, two salads or two soups, and two juices cost $25.
-The portions are large, so you won’t leave the table hungry.
+• In general, you can get two main courses, two salads or two soups, and two juices for about $25.
+The portions are large, and you won’t leave the table hungry.

 what to try in the maldives food

-• GST is a tax, similar to VAT.
-It is added to the price of everything, and often the prices in the menu already include GST – which is good.
-If the price of a dish does not include GST, then there should be a note about it at the bottom of the menu.
-In this case, the bill will be higher by the amount of this tax:
+• GST (Goods and Services Tax): This is a tax similar to VAT.
+It is added to the price of everything everywhere.
+Often, menu prices are already inclusive of GST, which is great.
+If the price does not include GST, there should be a note at the bottom of the menu.
+In that case, the price will be higher on your bill by the amount of this tax.

 tipping in the maldives

-Note the important information highlighted in red squares: the bill includes both GST and SC.
-In this case, you don’t need to leave anything extra as a tip.
+In the first example, the bill includes both the GST and SC.
+In this case, there’s no need to leave extra for tips, as everything is already accounted for.

 to tip in the Maldives